 On a selective basis, the Company provides property management and leasing services for third parties.
-The Company currently manages one regional shopping center and two community centers for third party owners on a fee basis.
+The Company currently manages two regional town centers and two community centers for third party owners on a fee basis.

 Redevelopment.
 One of the major components of the Company's growth strategy is its ability to redevelop acquired properties.
-On a selective basis, the Company's business strategy may include mixed-use densification to maximize space at the Company's Regional Shopping Centers, including by developing available land at the Regional Shopping Centers or by demolishing underperforming department store boxes and redeveloping the land.
+On a selective basis, the Company's business strategy may include mixed-use densification to maximize space at the Company's Regional Town Centers, including by developing available land at the Regional Town Centers or by demolishing underperforming department store boxes and redeveloping the land.
 For this reason, the Company has built a staff of redevelopment professionals who have primary responsibility for identifying redevelopment opportunities that they believe will result in enhanced long-term financial returns and market position for the Centers.
-The redevelopment professionals oversee the design and construction of the projects in addition to obtaining required governmental approvals (See "Redevelopment and Development Activity" in Recent Developments).
+The redevelopment professionals oversee the design and construction of the projects in addition to obtaining required governmental approvals (See "Redevelopment activities" in Recent Developments).

 Development.
 The Company pursues ground-up development projects on a selective basis.
-The Company has supplemented its strong acquisition, operations and redevelopment skills with its ground-up development expertise to further increase growth opportunities (See "Redevelopment and Development Activity" in Recent Developments).
+The Company has supplemented its strong acquisition, operations and redevelopment skills with its ground-up development expertise to further increase growth opportunities.